Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 - Split Shift

 For example, an organization may require employees to work 8 hours a day.
-In that case, workers may choose to work from 8am to 12pm, then from 4pm to 8pm.
+In that case, employees may choose to work from 8am to 12pm, then from 4pm to 8pm.

 - Rotating Shift

-The rotating shift schedule involves having employees work through different work cycles, including night, swing, and day shifts.
-It’s the best way to manage workers when you run a 24/7 business.
+The rotating shift schedule involves having employees work through different cycles, including night, swing, and day shifts.
+It’s the best way to manage employees when you run a 24/7 business.

 That way, you won’t have to permanently deny a set of employees night time with their families.

-So, for example, you can switch a worker from day to swing to night shifts each week.
+So, for example, you can switch an employee from day to swing to night shifts each week.

 6. Freelance Work Schedule

 Freelancers are normally paid based on the work they produce.
-They’re contract workers rather than direct employees.
+They are contract employees rather than direct employees.

 For example, a writer can be paid per word.

-As a result, most freelancers choose their work hours to deliver tasks according to a deadline.
+As a result, most freelancers choose their hours to deliver tasks according to a deadline.

 7. Irregular Work Schedule